Ru-T/gradebook/README.md

 ##To Do

+[ ] Save new password as password for user.
 [ ] Fix tests for controller actions
 [ ] Write tests for my session controller actions
 [ ] Write integration test, especially for teacher permissions on their own students